tlively/learn-gfx-hal/book/src/10_instanced_drawing.md

 something as simple as a textured cube, especially on less powerful desktop and mobile GPUs.
-This is *less* of a problem when using one of Vulkan/DX12/Metal than it was in the past with OpenGL, but it can still bog down form many draw calls.
+This is *less* of a problem when using one of Vulkan/DX12/Metal than it was in the past with OpenGL, but it can still bog down from many draw calls.

 The solution to this problem is something called *instanced drawing*.
 Whenever we've made a draw call, we've passed *two* ranges, one for